Star Wars: The Force Awakens (2015) - Review

 Foul: Less Lucas

 I don't hate George Lucas like so many of his fans do these days.
-I think he has his strengths and weaknesses as a writer and director that were certainly apparent in his movies, including the original Star Wars trilogy, but most people seemed to overlook the obvious weaknesses for the old movies.
+I think he has his strengths and weaknesses as a writer and director that were certainly apparent in his movies, including the original Star Wars trilogy, but most people seemed to overlook the obvious weaknesses of the old movies.
 Then, 15 years after striking gold, he was just unable to get away with it again.

 I think George Lucas is great at creating a universe and even making it feel a little magical.
 Say what you will about the franchise as a whole, I think Lucas was able to build his universe and add a certain touch to that universe that is actually lacking in The Force Awakens.
 There is some positive, magical quality to the films he's worked on, like Labyrinth, or even his prequel trilogy that I think this new film is missing.
 Unfortunately for him, that was not always enough to cover up his biggest failures.